Date of Society approval: 15 December 2021

 The Treasurer shall be a Society fiduciary and is responsible for the financial activities of AdCom.
 These responsibilities include reviewing, and if approved for payment, endorsing and transmitting all bills for payment to the IEEE, and monitoring receipts and expenditures in order to ensure conformance to the Society's budget and guidelines.

-The Junior and Senior Past Presidents are the immediate and the prior past presidents, respectively.
-The Junior and Senior Past Presidents shall advise and support the Society and its AdCom leadership and fill roles as otherwise described herein.
-The terms of office of the Junior and Senior Past Presidents are two years each, starting on January 1 of the calendar year after the completion of their terms in the prior position.
+The Past President is the immediate past president.
+The Past President shall advise and support the Society and its AdCom leadership and fill roles as otherwise described herein.
+The terms of office of the Past President is two years, starting on January 1 of the calendar year after the completion of their term as President.

 3.7.
 AdCom Student Representatives

 There shall be up to three Junior and three Senior Student Representatives to AdCom, no more than two from any of the three Society technical areas.
 The term of the Student Representatives shall be two years, starting from January 1 of the calendar year.
 There shall be three new Junior Student Representatives selected each year, one from each of the three Society technical areas.
 Junior Student Representatives become Senior Student Representatives during the second year of their term.